maciexb/Maciexb/README.md

 - 📫 How to reach me: maciexb@wp.pl
 - ⚡ Fun fact: 2 + 2 = 4

-Looking for a job connected with Data Science, ML, DL, Python automation apps:)
+Currently looking for a job connected with Data Science, ML, DL, Python automation apps:)